 The math works like this: if your home is appraised at $400,000 and you owe $250,000, a lender allowing 90% LTV would cap your new loan at $360,000, meaning you could access up to $110,000 in cash, minus closing costs and the funding fee.
 The actual net amount depends on the full cost structure of the deal.

 One thing to watch: because the VA cash-out refinance is a full refinance, your new monthly payment will reflect the full new loan balance at current rates.
-It's worth confirming the new payment comfortably fits your budget, not just the equity access.
+It's worth confirming the new payment comfortably fits your budget.

 How to Compare Lenders: A Checklist